vertiond/vcoin/docs/Wallet-System.md

 ## Notes on wallet system

-Bcoin maintains a wallet database which contains every wallet.
+Vcoin maintains a wallet database which contains every wallet.
 Wallets are _not usable_ without also using a wallet database.
 For testing, the wallet database can be in-memory, but it must be there.

-Wallets in bcoin use bip44.
+Wallets in vcoin use bip44.
 They also originally supported bip45 for multisig, but support was removed to reduce code complexity, and also because bip45 doesn't seem to add any benefit in practice.

 The wallet database can contain many different wallets, with many different accounts, with many different addresses for each account.
-Bcoin should theoretically be able to scale to hundreds of thousands of wallets/accounts/addresses.
+Vcoin should theoretically be able to scale to hundreds of thousands of wallets/accounts/addresses.